bd2kccd/py-causal/README.md

      pip install pydot

-Then, from within the pytetrad directory, run the following command:
+Then, from within the py-causal directory, run the following command:

     python setup.py install